GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

   <hr />
   <details>
   <summary>
-  5. Why does my device slowdown after onboarding to Intune?</summary>
+  5. Why does my device slowdown after onboarding to Microsoft Endpoint Manager?</summary>

-This could be due to two antiviruses running simultaneously.
-Disable one of them to see if it improves the performance of your device.
+  SEED is designed to use **Microsoft Defender for Endpoint** to ensure device is free from malware, prevent and respond to advanced threats.
+If there is any other antivirus or anti-malware running simultaneously, it could compromise the operating system's performance.
+To resolve this, disable or uninstall antivirus other than **Microsoft Defender for Endpoint**.

   </details>
   <hr />